Main content

 Forestry Management Plan

-The 2017 ACF Forestry Management Plan is built on the principles of “ecological forestry,” which uses practices such as the careful harvesting of trees to emulate the natural disturbances that foster greater biodiversity and forest resilience, as well as repairing damage resulting from prior practices such as clear-cutting.
+The 2019 ACF Forestry Management Plan builds on the principles of “ecological forestry,” which uses practices such as the careful harvesting of trees to emulate the natural disturbances that foster greater biodiversity and forest resilience, as well as repairing damage resulting from prior practices such as clear-cutting.
 It also addresses the ACF’s role and contributions to its 70,000-acre forest block – one of the state’s highest-priority blocks – as well as wildlife habitat, water management, recreation, invasive species control and other topics.
 It describes the Forest’s division into three zones, each with its own management approach.

 Since the Forestry Management Plan was adopted, several acres have been harvested.
 Some of the wood was sold, with proceeds going to the Forest’s management fund.
 Other wood was milled and stored on site, for use in picnic tables, information kiosks and other infrastructure.
 Firewood was donated to a local non-profit that makes it available for little or no cost to disadvantaged families and individuals.
 Younger, more diverse growth is taking hold and new, broader range of bird life can already be observed.

-Video ACF Ecological Forestry in the ACFC” (Youtube)
+Ecological Forestry in the ACF

 Visiting and Enjoying the Andrews Community Forest